-- Master of Science in Marriage and Family Therapy from the Family Institute at Northwestern University, Chicago, IL
+- Master of Science in Marriage and Family Therapy earned at Northwestern University, Chicago, IL

 - Clinical Fellow member of the American Association for Marriage and Family Therapy

-- Social Media Chair of the Georgia Board of the American Association for Marriage and Family Therapy
+- Member of the Georgia Association for Marriage and Family Therapy

 - Member of the Atlanta LGBTQ Therapist Resource